unik-name/docs.unikname.network/docs/uns-use-the-network/cli-alternate-installation.md

 ### Installation with NPM

-As NPM is provided by NodeJS package, you can use it to install <uns/> CLI as global command ("sudo mode" might be required, depending on your NodeJS installation).
+As NPM is provided by NodeJS package, you can use it to install <brand name="uns"/> CLI as global command ("sudo mode" might be required, depending on your NodeJS installation).

 ```bash
 [sudo] npm install -g @uns/cli